Essential Allotment Tools & Equipment

 Many novice allotment growers have an aspiration, or dream, to return a profit from dirt.
-The line of thought is something like seeds are very cheap, perhaps £2 a packet, and from this it is possible to grow a year’s supply of any particular crop.
+The line of thought is something like this: seeds are very cheap, perhaps £2 a packet, and from this it should be possible to grow a year’s supply of any particular crop.

 Over the years, the initial investment will be repaid and more.
 Tools should last for many years, an experienced gardener will learn to grow more with less, and perhaps just as importantly, an allotmenter will learn their favourite crops and ways of storing them over the winter months.

 Water Pump (or other water supply)

 Access to water, and how easy it is to water your crops during the height of summer, is the most important consideration of all regarding planning your allotment.
 If you can, choose a plot near a tap or water pump.
 This will save you much time and energy.

 Watering Can (ideally two – one for each hand)

 Bigger is not always better, but my suggestion is to buy the biggest watering cans you are able to carry.
 This will reduce the amount of trips you need to make between your water supply and your crops.
 Two watering cans are better than one as it is a more equal load on your shoulders and back.

 An indispensable allotment tool.
 Over the years this is the tool I use the most at the allotment, from preparing new beds to turning the soil over to suppress weed growth at the end of summer.
 For an alternative to a spade, try a google search for an ‘azada’.